qcr/armer/README.md

 to enable this functionality.
 A summary of these can be found [here](https://qcr.github.io/armer/API.html).

-The driver is built off the [Python Robotics Toolbox (RTB)](https://qcr.github.io/code/robotics-toolbox-python) and requires a URDF loaded RTB model to calculate the required movement kinematics, RTB comes with browser based simulator
+Armer is built on the [Python Robotics Toolbox (RTB)](https://qcr.github.io/code/robotics-toolbox-python) and requires a URDF loaded RTB model to calculate the required movement kinematics, RTB comes with browser based simulator